furyoflove/ProjectPartTwo/readme.md

   Save ProjectPartTwo folder into localhost

-  Then load ProjectPartOne or move to index.html
+  Then load ProjectPartTwo or move to index.html

   Emails will be stored locally to the copy of messages.accdb